 Marianne Worthington / Williamsburg, Kentucky / 2008-2009 / Topics: Poetry; Women in Appalachian Music

 Project: Marianne Worthington is an Associate Professor of Communication Arts and Journalism at the University of the Cumberlands, Williamsburg, KY.
 Her Music Fellowship study will be in furtherance of work on a poetry manuscript in process, currently titled Knoxville Girl.
 She will use audio and other archival resources to enhance her knowledge of mountain music in general, to study the lives of particular women singers and folklorists in Kentucky, and to analyze specifically the words and music of murder ballads.
 The manuscript is directed at using poetry to tell these women's stories and to examine the issues and barriers women continue to face as artists and performers.

 Marianne's poetry chapbook, Larger Bodies Than Mine, was chosen for the New Women’s Voices Series and received the 2007 Appalachian Book of the Year Award in Poetry.
 She has published over 40 poems in national, regional and on-line literary publications and over 60 non-fiction pieces (book reviews, essays, critical analyses, and feature-stories) in regional and scholarly journals.
-She also teaches in the Kentucky Governor’s School for the Arts (KGSA) as a creative writing instructor
+Her collection of poems “The Girl Singer” was published by the University Press of Kentucky in November 2021.
+She has also taught in the Kentucky Governor’s School for the Arts (KGSA) as a creative writing instructor.